Duck Key Bids

 The successful Bidder will be responsible for paying attorney fees and all costs associated with the closing, in addition to the Bid price.

 In the event that the Bidder does not comply, the County may cancel the Award of Contract and select the next responsive bidder or reject all bids.

-Any Bidder/Respondent/Proposer who claims to be adversely affected by the decision or intended decision to award a contract shall submit in writing a notice of protest, which must be received by the County within seventy-two (72) hours or three (3) business days, whichever is less, after the posting of the notice of decision or intended decision on DemandStar.
-Failure to timely protest within the times prescribed herein shall constitute a waiver of the ability to protest the award of contract, unless it is determined that it is in the best interest of the County to do so.
-A formal written protest may be submitted in writing and must be received by the County Attorney’s Office seventy-two (72) hours or three (3) business days prior to the Board of County Commissioner’s meeting date in which the award of contract by the Board of County Commissioners will be heard.
+Any Bidder/Respondent/Proposer who claims to be adversely affected by the decision or intended decision to award a contract shall submit in writing a notice of protest, which must be received by the County within seventy-two (72) hours or three (3) business days, whichever is less, after the posting of the notice of the decision or intended decision on DemandStar.
+Failure to timely protest within the times prescribed herein shall constitute a waiver of the ability to protest the award of the contract unless it is determined that it is in the best interest of the County to do so.
+A formal written protest may be submitted in writing and must be received by the County Attorney’s Office seventy-two (72) hours or three (3) business days prior to the Board of County Commissioner’s meeting date in which the award of the contract by the Board of County Commissioners will be heard.
 The only opportunity to address protest claims is before the Board of County Commissioners at the designated public meeting in which the agenda item awarding the contract is heard.

 In accordance with the Rules of Debate as set forth in the Monroe County Board of County Commissioners Administrative Procedures, the Bidder/Respondent/Proposer that filed the protest is responsible for providing the Clerk with his/her name and residence prior to the agenda item to award the contract being called in order to preserve their opportunity to be heard on this matter.
 An individual has three (3) minutes to address the Commission and a person representing an organization has five (5) minutes to address the Commission.
-The Board of County Commissioners decision to award the contract is final and at their sole discretion.
+The Board of County Commissioners' decision to award the contract is final and at their sole discretion.